FullBRO/BOS/README.md

+#Here i will make notes about status of this little "project"
-I am currently on my first cucle of guilt
+I am currently on my first cycle of guilt